 When you enable customer notifications, ShipStation sends the customer notification at the same time it sends the marketplace notification.
 By default, this occurs when you create the label for a shipment.
-However, you can delay the shipment notifications in each store's Notifications settings.
+However, you can delay the shipment notifications in each store's Emails settings.

 Marketplace and customer notifications will occur at the same time (if you have customer notifications enabled).

 Not all carrier and service combinations support auto-tracking.
 These carrier/service combinations cannot use delayed notifications since ShipStation does not receive any data from the carrier to trigger them.